postsharp/Metalama.Documentation/content/conceptual/aspects/advising/overriding-properties.md

 [!metalama-test ~/code/Metalama.Documentation.SampleCode.AspectFramework/RegistryStorage.cs name="Registry Storage"]

 #### Example: string normalization

 This example illustrates a strongly-typed property template with a single accessor that uses the `meta.Target.FieldOrProperty.Value` expression to access the underlying field or property.

-The following aspect can be applied to fields of properties of type `string`.
+The following aspect can be applied to fields or properties of type `string`.
 It overrides the setter to trim and lowercase the assigned value.

 [!metalama-test  ~/code/Metalama.Documentation.SampleCode.AspectFramework/Normalize.cs name="Normalize"]

 ### Using an accessor template

 Advising fields or properties with the `Override` method has the following limitations over the use of `OverrideAccessors`: